okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## CAP Theory

 CAP Theorem is a concept that a distributed database system can only have 2 of the 3: Consistency, Availability and Partition Tolerance.

+## ACID

+In computer science, ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.